 D. Contributions to travel

-Name and address of each Dates on which travel was Name of States,
+Name and address of each Dates on which travel was s Name of States,

 person who made any financial undertaken Territories of the

 or other contribution to any Commonwealth

 travel undertaken by me at any and overseas

 time since 30 June countries in

 which travel was

 undertaken

 E. Interests and positions in corporations

-Name and address of each Nature of Description of Description of
+Name and address of each Nature of Description of of Description of

-corporation in which I had an interest (if a ny) position (if any) principal object cts
+corporation in which I had an interest (if any) position (if any ) principal objects

 interest or held a position at the (if any) of

 return date/at any time since 30 corporation

-June (except in ca se
+June (except in case

-of list ed
+of listed

-company)